PapersOfMathieuNls/clever-commit/combined.md

 CLEVER was developed in collaboration with software developers from Ubisoft La Forge.
 Ubisoft is one of the world's largest video game development companies specializing  in the design and implementation of high-budget video games.
 Ubisoft software systems are highly coupled containing  millions of files and commits, developed and maintained by  more than 8,000 developers scattered across 29 locations in six continents.

 We tested CLEVER on 12 major Ubisoft systems.
-The results show that CLEVER  can detect risky commits with 79% precision and 65% recall, which outperforms the performance of Commit-guru, which  is 66% precision and 63% recall when applied to the same dataset.
-In addition, more than XX% of the proposed fixes were judged highly relevant by Ubisoft software developers, making CLEVER an effective and practical approach for the detection and resolution of risky commits.
+The results show that CLEVER  can detect risky commits with 79% precision and 65% recall, which outperforms the performance of Commit-guru (66% precision and 63% recall) when applied to the same dataset.
+In addition, 66.7% of the proposed fixes were accepted by a least one  Ubisoft software developer, making CLEVER an effective and practical approach for the detection and resolution of risky commits.

 The remaining parts of this paper are organised as follows.
 In Section \ref{sec:relwork}, we present related work.
 Sections \ref{sec:CLEVERT},  \ref{sec:exp} and \ref{sec:result} are dedicated to describing the CLEVER approach, the case study setup, and the case study results.
 Then, Sections \ref{sec:threats} and \ref{sec:conclusion} present the threats to validity and a conclusion accompanied with future work.